Hans Otto Jung

 Hans Otto Jung (17 September 1920 – 22 April 2009) was a German viticulturist, jazz musician and patron of music.
 In the 1940s, he played as a pianist in the Hotclub Combo, which he cofounded with Emil Mangelsdorff and others.
 In 1987, he was a cofounder of the Rheingau Musik Festival.
 With his wife Ursula Jung, he sponsored cultural initiatives in the Rhein-Main region.

 Life and career

-Born in Lorch, Jung grew up in a musical family; his father Carl Jung, a viticulturist, organized regular chamber music concerts in Rüdesheim, with notable performers and composers who were personal friends of the family.
+Born in Lorch on 17 September 1920, Jung grew up in a musical family; his father Carl Jung, a viticulturist, organized regular chamber music concerts in Rüdesheim, with notable performers and composers who were personal friends of the family.
 Paul Hindemith composed a ragtime to congratulate to the birth of Hans Otto, titled Young Lorch Fellow.
 Ragtime.